-Purple Wandering Jew will grow to be about 14 inches tall at maturity, with a spread of 14 inches.
-When grown in masses or used as a bedding plant, individual plants should be spaced approximately 12 inches apart.
+Purple Heart will grow to be about 14 inches tall at maturity, with a spread of 5 feet.
 Its foliage tends to remain dense right to the ground, not requiring facer plants in front.
 It grows at a fast rate, and under ideal conditions can be expected to live for approximately 10 years.
 As an evegreen perennial, this plant will typically keep its form and foliage year-round.
 As this plant tends to go dormant in summer, it is best interplanted with late-season bloomers to hide the dying foliage.